18F/pclob/_oversight-reports/2019-06-26-From-Booking-to-Baggage-claim.md

 featured: true
 title: The Privacy and Civil Liberties Oversight Board has voted to initiate three new oversight projects, including a review of the use of facial recognition and other biometric technologies in aviation security.
 date: June 26, 2019
-summary: The Privacy and Civil Liberties Oversight Board has voted toinitiate three new oversight projects, including a review of the use of facial recognition and other biometric technologies in aviation security.
+summary: The Privacy and Civil Liberties Oversight Board has voted to initiate three new oversight projects, including a review of the use of facial recognition and other biometric technologies in aviation security.

 attachments:
   - url: /library/new projects announcement June_25_ 2019 Final.pdf